 Finding Common Ground

+A successful sales call takes more than picking up the phone and calling a potential client you think is a good fit.
 Business leaders navigate their own “corporate jungle” on a day to day basis.
-On a sales call, an executive is trying to understand how the salesperson’s service or product can help them better navigate their market and gain competitive advantage.
+On a sales call, an executive is trying to understand how the salesperson’s product or service can help them better navigate their market and gain competitive advantage.
 All too often, sales professionals are the indigenous people who cannot communicate their knowledge and expertise in a palatable manner.
 They are immersed in the jungle, and unable to express their insights in a way that makes sense to an outsider.

 The business leader at the other end of a sales call is the Eagle Scout.
 They are experienced and intelligent, looking for resources to thrive in a new environment.
 Unfortunately, they usually walk away frustrated and feeling misunderstood.
 According to Forrester, there is research to support this analogy: only 13% of buyers feel that their sales rep understood their business challenges and asked effective questions that facilitated real discovery and insight.

-Before the advent of internet and information systems, salespeople were necessary for a very important reason.
+Before the advent of the internet and information systems, the sales process was much different.
+Salespeople were necessary for a very important reason.
 They were the only source of information about the products in the marketplace and their capabilities.

 Now, it doesn’t take more than a few minutes and a few key strokes to find all the information you could possibly want about a set of products and what makes them unique.
 While the decision-making journey for the modern buyer has changed tremendously due to easier access to information, the techniques that salespeople use to do their job have not changed.